-Tartaric acid, the primary organic acid in tamarind, showed a significant negative correlation with total sugar (r = -0.51, p < 0.05) (Fig.1).
-This inverse relationship between sugar content and acidity is typical of ripening fruit, where increasing sugar levels are associated with decreasing acidity (Mahmood et al., 2012 and Batista et al., 2018).
+The amount of tartaric acid, the primary organic acid in tamarind, showed a significant negative correlation with that of total sugar (r = -0.51, p < 0.05) (Fig.1).
+This inverse relationship between sugar content and acidity is typical of ripening fruit, where increasing sugar levels are associated with decreasing acidity (Mahmood et al., 2012; Batista et al., 2018).
 In tamarind, a reduction in tartaric acid enhances sweetness perception, making the fruit more appealing for consumption and further processing.
 In contrast, ascorbic acid (vitamin C) did not exhibit significant correlations with the other measured traits, indicating that its content is relatively independent of the sugar and acid levels in tamarind (Fig.1).
 This suggests that breeding for higher ascorbic acid content in tamarind would require targeted selection, as variations in sweetness or acidity are unlikely to influence vitamin C levels.
-A similar lack of correlation between vitamin C and other fruit quality parameters has been noted in other crops (Fenech et al., 2019 and Lee et al., 2012).
+A similar lack of correlation between vitamin C and other fruit quality parameters has been noted in other crops (Lee et al., 2012; Fenech et al., 2019 ).

 3.6 Pod Yield and Quality Traits

-Pod yield per tree showed weak negative correlations with key quality traits such as TSS (r = -0.293), pH (r = -0.37), and reducing sugars (r = -0.22), indicating that higher-yielding trees may produce fruits with slightly lower sugar content and acidity (Fig.1).
+Pod yield per tree showed weak negative correlations with key quality traits such as TSS content (r = -0.293), pH (r = -0.37), and reducing sugar content (r = -0.22), indicating that higher-yielding trees may produce fruits with slightly lower sugar content and acidity (Fig.1).
 This negative relationship between yield and quality is a common challenge in fruit breeding, where an increase in fruit quantity often comes at the expense of specific quality attributes like flavours and sweetness (Rossi et al., 2015 and Nimisha et al., 2013).

 In tamarind, balancing high yields with superior fruit quality will require careful selection strategies, especially in breeding programs aimed at improving both production efficiency and consumer desirability.